HasanMothaffar/HasanMothaffar/README.md

 # 👋 I'm Hasan Mothaffar - Software Engineering Student | Web Developer

-I'm a software engineering student at Damascus University (5th year), and I work as a freelance frontend developer (Next.js, React.js, TypeScript).
+Frontend developer with 3.5+ years of experience (Next.js, React.js, TypeScript).
+Currently studying Software Engineering at Damascus University (5th year).
 You can check out [my profile on LinkedIn](https://www.linkedin.com/in/hasan-mothaffar/) to see my previous projects.

-Check out my latest contributions to the **Syrian Open Source Organization** here! https://github.com/Syrian-Open-Source/custom-snap
+I'm aiming to become a fullstack developer, so I'm currently learning Laravel and backend technologies.

 ### What I do:

 -   Create modern web apps using Next.js, TypeScript, and React.js
--   Ensure that applications/websites work on mobiles, tablets, and large screens.
 -   Keep up with SEO's best practices to enhance websites' visibility on search engines.
 -   Maintain and continously refactor project codebase and ensure it adheres to SOLID principles and design patterns.
--   Translate designs and ideas into accessible, user-friendly, and maintainable interfaces.
+-   Translate designs and ideas into responsive, user-friendly interfaces.

 ### Get in touch with me